-The stream sampling reach is ideally 1000 (+/- 50) m long.
-Locations provided in the "proposed" columns in Table 9 and Table 10 are estimates.
+The stream and river sampling reaches are ideally $1000 (\pm 50)$ m long.
+Locations provided in the "proposed" columns in Table 15, Table 16, and Table 17 are estimates.
 Field personnel should measure the 1000 m reach, taking care to stay within the permitted boundaries of the site and record coordinates.
 Specific coordinates at each site will be used for the life of the site.

-Stream sampling protocols reference several locations within the site, including the sensor locations for the aquatic sites (S1, S2).
+Stream and river sampling protocols reference several locations within the site, including the sensor locations for the wadeable stream aquatic site (S1, S2) or the single sensor location in the river site.
 Other locations provided to the field ecologists include the location of the streamside meteorological station and riparian transects.
 Benthic biological samples may be taken throughout the entire sampling reach, with locations chosen by the field ecologists at the time of sampling.
 Minimize benthic sampling in the sensor reach if possible (i.e., no more than 3 replicates for any benthic sampling module).
-See Table 8 for module-specific sampling locations and rule sets, and Figure 6 for the generic site layout.
+See Table 13 and Table 14 for module-specific sampling locations and rule sets, and Figure 7 and Figure 8 for the generic site layouts.